Janus Henderson Group PLC Cuts Stock Holdings in Booking Holdings Inc. (NASDAQ:BKNG)

 In other news, Director Jeffery H. Boyd sold 873 shares of the business’s stock in a transaction dated Wednesday, May 12th.
 The shares were sold at an average price of $2,228.65, for a total value of $1,945,611.45.
 Following the completion of the sale, the director now owns 40,982 shares of the company’s stock, valued at approximately $91,334,534.30.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
 Also, CFO David I. Goulden sold 183 shares of the business’s stock in a transaction dated Tuesday, June 15th.
 The stock was sold at an average price of $2,302.37, for a total transaction of $421,333.71.
 Following the completion of the sale, the chief financial officer now directly owns 4,955 shares of the company’s stock, valued at approximately $11,408,243.35.
 The disclosure for this sale can be found here.
 Insiders own 0.24% of the company’s stock.

 Several equities research analysts have recently weighed in on the stock.
-Gordon Haskett assumed coverage on shares of Booking in a research note on Tuesday, March 30th.
-They set a “hold” rating and a $2,574.00 target price for the company.
-Susquehanna Bancshares decreased their target price on shares of Booking from $3,000.00 to $2,850.00 and set a “positive” rating for the company in a research note on Friday, May 7th.
+Cowen increased their target price on shares of Booking from $2,550.00 to $2,700.00 and gave the stock an “outperform” rating in a research note on Thursday, April 22nd.
+Barclays increased their target price on shares of Booking from $2,710.00 to $2,740.00 and gave the stock an “overweight” rating in a research note on Thursday, May 6th.
 BTIG Research reiterated a “neutral” rating on shares of Booking in a research note on Friday, April 30th.
-Susquehanna decreased their target price on shares of Booking from $3,000.00 to $2,850.00 and set a “positive” rating for the company in a research note on Friday, May 7th.
-Finally, Deutsche Bank Aktiengesellschaft increased their target price on shares of Booking from $2,600.00 to $2,665.00 and gave the stock a “buy” rating in a research note on Thursday, May 6th.
+Jefferies Financial Group upgraded shares of Booking from a “hold” rating to a “buy” rating and increased their target price for the stock from $2,300.00 to $2,800.00 in a research note on Tuesday, April 13th.
+Finally, Susquehanna decreased their target price on shares of Booking from $3,000.00 to $2,850.00 and set a “positive” rating for the company in a research note on Friday, May 7th.
 One equities research analyst has rated the stock with a sell rating, thirteen have issued a hold rating and thirteen have given a buy rating to the company’s stock.
 The company has an average rating of “Hold” and an average target price of $2,416.38.

 Booking Company Profile